As a cleaning business consultant, over the years I’ve noticed that

 Guilt, revenge, write-offs and who knows!

 Then there are the endless personal reasons people do all kinds of strange things.
-I once had a client who paid me $30 per hour to piss off her absent husband, who couldn’t believe she was paying such a lot of money.
+I once had a client who paid me $30 per hour for house cleaning to upset her absent husband, who couldn’t believe she was paying such a lot of money.
 For others, it was some sort of finagled tax-break scheme to have me clean the house far too often for far too long.
 I had a client that had inherited a house from her grandmother and sold it for $750k.
 She felt incredibly guilty and used to be a house cleaner!
 She paid me twice the going rate.

 I could go on and on, in fact, there are just as many “rational reasons” for someone to spend more as there are to spend less.